arcsecond-io/arcsecond-io.github.io/docs/portals/index.md

 ## Important notes

-If you want Arcsecond to setup a dedicated cloud infrastructure specifically for your portal, <a href="mailto:team@arcsecond.io" target="_blank">contact us</a>.
+If you want Arcsecond to set up a dedicated cloud infrastructure specifically for your portal, <a href="mailto:team@arcsecond.io" target="_blank">contact us</a>.

 Likewise, data are stored in the U.S. by default.
 But if you need or prefer a default storage in another region, we will